-As of April 2022, the Department of Detention (DOD) has resumed normal operations; however, still maintains several COVID related precautions such as mask wearing, temperature checks, and the encouragement of enhanced cleaning and hygiene practices.
-In the past, during periods of high COVID transmission rates, a number of preventative procedures had been implemented by DOD that have since ended.
+The Department of Detention (DOD) has resumed normal operations; however, still maintains several COVID related precautions such as testing of inmates upon booking; cohorting and monitoring new admissions, placing units on quarantine when COVID positive inmates are identified, and encouragement of enhanced cleaning and hygiene practices.
+In the past, during periods of high COVID transmission rates, a number of preventative procedures have been implemented by DOD that have since ended.
 These precautions may be reinstituted based on the COVID trends at the time.
-Some of these procedures include: